-This shawl was featured at the Crochet Guild of America’s Annual Conference Fashion Show--see top three photos.
+This shawl was featured in the Crochet Guild of America’s Annual Conference Fashion Show.

 Pattern includes LOADS OF HELPFUL FULL COLOR PHOTOS, EXCELLENT PROFESSIONAL COLORED CHARTS and PROFESSIONAL WRITTEN INSTRUCTIONS.
-Skill level is intermediate.
+Skill level is intermediate or above.

 Sample shawl measures 21” x 72” - can be made any size.

-This shawl is completely customizable so you can make yours completely your own:
+This shawl is completely customizable so you can make it uniquely your own:

---You can change the lengths of the different sections within the shawl, another way of customizing it.
+--You can change the size of the different sections of the shawl, and the overall length and width.

 Note: Yarn amount, hook and gauge are for Sea Silk at designer’s gauge (provided in pattern).
 When substituting yarns, adjust accordingly.
 Pattern gives several yarn substitution suggestions with hook sizes and swatch photos, in the “save, spend, splurge” style.